 29 x 38 x 102cm.

 A third cairn, was assembled working with sea-worn bricks collected from the sea around Fort Victoria on the North West coast of the Isle of Wight.

-The theme for the Europe-wide event was 'building' and this installation was intended to relate to architecture, where the structure of the letter tray shelves, could also be seen to reference the constructed floors of ever-ascending human made towers.
+The theme for the Europe-wide event was 'building' and this installation was intended to relate to architecture, where the structure of the letter tray shelves, could also be seen to reference the constructed floors of ascending towers.